protron/hearthstone-cards-translator/README.md

 # hearthstone-cards-translator
-Translates Hearthstone card names from Spanish into English
+Translates Hearthstone card names from Spanish into English using cards data from [Hearthstone JSON](http://hearthstonejson.com/).

 ## Usage
 Compile the html file using: